datacarpentry/2015-08-24-ISU/lessons/00-intro-to-data-tidy.md

 ## Data Type 1, DNA extraction and the value of data standards

 Imagine that you have come onto this project last week and luckily the data is ready but you have to work with a team that has already influenced your data organization.
-A past graduate student in your lab had extracted DNA and sent it to the sequencing Facility.
+A past graduate student in your lab had extracted DNA and sent it to The Sequencing Facility.
 Her name was Diane Rockstar.
 As she is a rockstar, she had labelled her samples with her initials and a number (in order of how she extracted the DNA).

 Here's what her samples looked like when she submitted them to the DNA facility.